-We’ve heard of millions of illegal immigrants streaming into the United States; immigrants who arrive relatively broke and without any real skills that would make them financially independent, let alone upwardly mobile.
+We’ve heard of millions of illegal immigrants flooding into the United States; immigrants who arrive relatively broke and without any real skills that would make them financially independent, let alone upwardly mobile.

-But if any one of us wanted to immigrate to one of our neighbors south of the border, what would be required to enter legally?
+But if any one of us wanted to immigrate to one of our neighbors south of our border, what would be required to enter legally?

 To apply for and be granted a permanent resident visa, the applicants must: